Is It Safe to Vape CBD Products?

-Vaping is one of the many popular methods of consuming CBD products.
-We have seen an ever increasing amount of individuals completely new to the world of vaping, not just new to CBD.
-With this influx of new vapers, we want to make sure that consumers are staying safe and using their products and vape devices appropriately.
-We often hear from people who have been instructed that their CBD is safe to use in their vape when that may not actually be the case.
+Vaping CBD is one of the many popular methods of consuming CBD products.
+Moreover, we have seen an ever increasing amount of individuals completely new to the world of vaping, not just new to CBD.
+Certainly, with this influx of new vaping enthusiasts, we want to make sure that consumers are staying safe and using their products and vape devices appropriately.
+However, we often hear from people who have been instructed that their CBD is safe to use in their vape when that may not actually be the case.

-The general rule with vaping is to only vape CBD products that are specifically made for vaping.
-Never vape “regular” CBD oil drops or tinctures that contain oils.
-This can be confusing, because many CBD vape products are referred to as “CBD vape oils.”
-But when we’re talking about oils, we’re talking about the ingredients.
-Oils, such as olive oil, hemp seed oil, grapeseed oil, and coconut oil, just to name a few, should never be vaped or inhaled.
+Consequently, the general rule with vaping is to only vape CBD products that are specifically made for vaping.
+For example, never vape “regular” CBD oil drops or tinctures that contain oils.
+As a result, this rule can be confusing because many CBD vape products are referred to as “CBD vape oils.”

 The Bottom Line on Vaping CBD Tinctures

-While some sublingual products are formulated with vegetable glycerine (VG) or propylene glycol (PG), and can be used sublingual or via inhalation (such as those of Koi CBD), the vast majority will instead have an oil as their base ingredient.
-Double check the ingredients to verify this, and don’t be fooled by those saying their oils are “pure hemp” and therefore should be safe.
-Most of the time this means they used hemp seed oil as the carrier oil, which should not be vaped.
+To sum up, some sublingual products are formulated with vegetable glycerine (VG) or propylene glycol (PG), and can be used sublingual or via inhalation (such as those of Koi CBD).
+However, the vast majority will instead have an oil as their base ingredient.
+To clarify, double check the ingredients to verify the formulation.
+Above all, don’t be fooled by those saying their oils are “pure hemp” and therefore should be safe, because most of the time this means they used hemp seed oil as the carrier oil, which should not be vaped.

 |2||Best CBD Oil Brands of 2019|